JpTamer/FirstReactProject/README.md

 ## License

 This project is currently unlicensed.
-Feel free to add a LICENSE file (e.g., MIT) if you want to specify usage terms.

 ## Screenshots